 There wasn’t any applause when he started to walk off because everyone was wondering what they came for.
 But by the time he got to the curtains on the other side of the stage, there was a thunderous applause that went on for several minutes.
 When you really think about it, it’s not a bad thing to do.
 I haven’t tried a speech like that myself yet, but one of these days I will.

 At North Melbourne Football Club we followed that ‘never give up’ principle that Churchill spoke about.
 We all made sacrifices that flowed on to our families as the board members even mortgaged their homes to get some capital behind the club.
 It wasn’t substantial amounts of money, but it was enough to give us the impetus to do what we had to do.
 We gave it everything.
-We worked with a shared vision and the dream of making this goal a reality.
+The shared vision and the dream of making this goal a reality was what we worked towards.
 We wanted to change the attitudes about the North Melbourne Football Club and we wanted to set the club on a different path.

 Since that first premiership in 1975 and up until this story in 2016, the North Melbourne Football club has gone on to win four day premierships, three night premierships, played in eight grand finals, and has appeared in 15 finals.
 The club is a well-respected member of the AFL.
 There is no doubt that we always had the ability and the potential to be great, but we just needed to change our thinking, set a goal, stick to the plan, and never, ever give up.

 The Napoleon Hill books have stood the test of time.
 I learned from these books about how to set the goals and put them in place.
-I learned how to actually use the subconscious mind to help me.
+How to actually use the subconscious mind to help me.
 I learned that once you set your goal, you need to affirm your goal at least twice a day by saying your own personal affirmations.

 Hill tells you how to do that and it really does keep you on track.
 There’s no doubt in my mind that the subconscious is just so powerful.
 It’s so powerful that we can do anything.
 In fact, the subconscious is so powerful that an ordinary player can think his way to becoming a much better player because of the positive attitude that he applies to the game.